We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Heat is helpful when placed on any area of the body that is sore.
 Heat increases blood flow to the area of discomfort, which can decrease muscle pain.

 - hot towels

-Ointments containing other pain relieving ingredients that are available over-the-counter include:
+Ointments containing other pain-relieving ingredients that are available over the counter (OTC) include:

 - Capsaicin (Capzasin and Zostrix): These products contain the natural substance found in hot chili peppers.
 They may reduce pain by blocking your skin’s pain receptors.